pingcap/docs/develop/dev-guide-sample-application-nodejs-mysql2.md

 ## Useful notes

-- Using [connection pools](https://github.com/sidorares/node-mysql2#using-connection-pools) to manage database connections, which can reduce the performance overhead caused by frequently establishing/destroying connections.
+- Using [connection pools](https://github.com/sidorares/node-mysql2#using-connection-pools) to manage database connections can reduce the performance overhead caused by frequently establishing and destroying connections.
-- Using [prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements) to avoid SQL injection.
+- To avoid SQL injection, it is recommended to use [prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements).
-- Using ORM frameworks to improve development efficiency in scenarios without a number of complex SQL statements, such as: [Sequelize](https://sequelize.org/), [TypeORM](https://typeorm.io/), and [Prisma](/develop/dev-guide-sample-application-nodejs-prisma.md).
+- In scenarios where there are not many complex SQL statements involved, using ORM frameworks like [Sequelize](https://sequelize.org/), [TypeORM](https://typeorm.io/), or [Prisma](https://www.prisma.io/) can greatly improve development efficiency.
 - Enable the `supportBigNumbers: true` option when dealing with big numbers (`BIGINT` and `DECIMAL` columns) in the database.
 - Enable the `enableKeepAlive: true` option to avoid socket error `read ECONNRESET` due to network problems.
 (Related issue: [sidorares/node-mysql2#683](https://github.com/sidorares/node-mysql2/issues/683))